Music Tutor in Percussion

 This year’s Howard Brown Memorial Concert will be dedicated in her memory.

-Assistant Director of the Jazz Improvisation Workshop
+Director of the Jazz and Rock/Pop Ensembles

 Kevin Sullivan has many years of experience as a percussionist in a variety of musical styles.
 As a drummer, he has worked with jazz greats such as Tiger Okoshi, Mordy Ferber, Steve Swallow, Bob Mover, Fred Henke, Vic Vogel, and Vladimir Ponarovsky.